TheNegumProject/Negum.Core/README.md

 ## 2. How To Use

 ### 2.1.
 Installation (NuGet)
-Easiest wat to install Negum.Core library is to do it via NuGet like so:
+Easiest way to install Negum.Core library is via NuGet like so:
 > dotnet add package Negum.Core

 Or check it directly [Here](https://www.nuget.org/packages/Negum.Core/)